algae-elbaum/scrawl_language/scrawl_docs.md

     a while loop

-Variable identifiers can be made of any alphanumeric characters and underscores, except for the first character which may not be a number.
+Variable identifiers can be made of underscores and any alphanumeric characters.
+However the first character may not be a number.
-Additionally they may be a variable identifier together with square bracket array indexing.
+Additionally a variable identifier may be a variable identifier together with square bracketed array indexing.
+Any variable identifier that does not index into an array is called a simple variable, and those that do index into arrays are called array variables.
+(Note that an identifier which represents an array may itself be a simple variable or an array variable.
+Array variables are those which represent members of arrays)

 eg var, var1, _var2, var3[idx], var4[idx1][idx2]